carerix/Cx-WP-Plugin/README.md

 ## Job Alert Subscription
 In WordPress you can show a form for job alerts (vacancy subscription).
 When candidates signup they will receive emails in the future containing vacancies that fit their selected criteria, on a daily basis.

+For the following instructions you need to have Admin rights in Carerix and be familiar with [Carerix Table](https://help.carerix.com/en/articles/1810726) editing.

 1. Setup in Carerix: [See Job Alert guide](https://help.carerix.com/en/articles/1954170)
 2. Required email templates: `web-subscribe`, `jobalert`
 3. Create a standalone Job Alert Subscription page, use this shortcode on a regular WordPress page (don't forget to edit the parameters):